-Lily of the valley is a perennial plant that spreads via underground stems called rhizomes.
+Lily of the valley (Convallaria majalis) is a perennial plant that is native to Northern Europe and Northern Asia.
+In the US, it is hardy in zones 3 through 8.
+It spreads via underground stems called rhizomes.
 The growing tips of the rhizomes are called pips.
 Lily of the valley is sold when it is dormant, rather than as live plants.
 What you receive are those rhizome tips or pips.

 Unlike spring flowering bulbs which has foliage that dies back after blooming, the foliage of lily of the valley stays green all summer.
 That, plus its diminutive height of eight inches and spreading habit, makes it an excellent ground cover.
 If you like variety, there is a cultivar which has variegated foliage with white stripes that adds interest to a shady corner of your yard.

 In the fall, the plants produce colorful berries that can be orange or red.
 These are poisonous, so it’s best to keep small children and pets away from them.
 The berries contain a chemical that is related to digitalis which is found in foxglove and can cause the same cardiac symptoms and even death if enough berries are ingested.

 The leaves die back in the fall and should be removed to prevent harmful insects from hibernating in the dead foliage over the winter.